Right to counsel

 …

-(7) The court may allow to each attorney appointed pursuant to this section a fee in the same amount which appointed counsel can receive in felony cases.
+(5) A parent who is a co-petitioner is entitled to his or her own attorney.
+The court may allow to each attorney so appointed a fee in the same amount which appointed counsel can receive in felony cases.

-Also, when the state is placing a child outside the home through a voluntary placement agreement with the parents, the child has a mandatory right to counsel.
+When the state is placing a child outside the home through a voluntary placement agreement with the parents, the child has a mandatory right to counsel.
 W. Va.
 Code § 49-2-16.